s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 While users can already write concurrent applications with the help of Cloud Haskell using some of its libraries or even with the bare communication API, it seems like a good idea to write parallel programs requiring less involvement from the user.
-In the following section we will therefore explore the possibility of a Cloud Haskell based backend for the `ArrowParallel` interface given in this thesis while explaining all the necessary parts of the API.
+In the following Chapter we will therefore explore the possibility of a Cloud Haskell based backend for the `ArrowParallel` interface given in this thesis while explaining all the necessary parts of the API.
 For easier testing and as this